 It may seem difficult to understand, but the concept around boarding groups is really quite simple.
 The Virtual Queue allows guests to reserve a spot in line for an attraction, without actually having to wait in line physically for that ride.
 This gives you more freedom to do other things during that time.

-Each morning there is a distribution time (or multiple times) when guests log into the My Disney Experience app competing for a boarding pass, which allows them to be in the virtual queue.
+Each morning there is a distribution time (actually multiple times) when guests log into the My Disney Experience app competing for a boarding pass, which allows them to be in the virtual queue.
 Throughout the day, the various boarding groups are called in a numbered order, and each guest is notified when it’s their turn to ride.

 - REMEMBER: When the Virtual Queue is running, it’s the only free way you can ride TRON Lightcycle Run.
 If you don’t get into the Virtual Queue, the only other option is paying to ride using the Individual Lightning Lanes which is part of the new Disney Genie system.